evennia/evennia/docs/source/Contribs/Contrib-Auditing.md

 # Input/Output Auditing

-Contrib - Johnny 2017
+Contribution by Johnny, 2017

-This is a tap that optionally intercepts all data sent to/from clients and the server and passes it to a callback of your choosing.
+Utility that taps and intercepts all data sent to/from clients and the server and passes it to a callback of your choosing.
+This is intended for quality assurance, post-incident investigations and debugging.

-It is intended for quality assurance, post-incident investigations and debugging but obviously can be abused.
+Note that this should be used with care since it can obviously be abused.
 All data is recorded in cleartext.
 Please be ethical, and if you are unwilling to properly deal with the implications of recording user passwords or private communications, please do not enable this module.

 Some checks have been implemented to protect the privacy of users.